DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis

 \section{Abstract}

 Deep Neural Networks (DNNs) are increasingly deployed across a wide range of applications, from image classification to autonomous driving.
-However, ensuring their reliability remains a challenge and in many situations, alternative models with similar functionality and accuracy levels are available.
+However, ensuring their reliability remains a challenge, and in many situations, alternative models with similar functionality and accuracy levels are available.
 Traditional accuracy-based evaluations often fail to capture behavioral differences between such models, particularly when testing datasets are limited, making it challenging to select or optimally combine models.
-Differential testing addresses this limitation by generating test inputs that expose discrepancies in the behavior of DNN models.
-However, existing differential testing approaches face significant limitations: many rely on access to model internals or are constrained by the availability of seed inputs, limiting their generalizability and effectiveness.
-In response to these challenges, we propose \textit{DiffGAN}, a black-box test generation approach for differential testing of DNN models.
-Our method relies on a Generative Adversarial Network (GAN) and the Non-dominated Sorting Genetic Algorithm II (NSGA-II) to generate diverse and valid triggering inputs that effectively reveal behavioral discrepancies between models.
-Our method employs two custom fitness functions, one focused on diversity and the other on divergence, to guide the exploration of the GAN input space and identify discrepancies between the models' outputs.
-By strategically searching the GAN input space, we show that \textit{DiffGAN} can effectively generate inputs with specific features that trigger differences in behavior for the models under test.